antimof/UxPlay/README.txt

 ### **Special instructions for Raspberry Pi (only tested on model 4B)**:

+-   If you use the software-only (h264) video-decoding UxPlay option `-avdec`, you also need option `-vsync` to keep audio and video synchronized (`-vsync` is a new feature; before it was introduced, software decoding on the Pi was not viable.)

--   For good performance, the Raspberry Pi needs the GStreamer Video4linux2 plugin to use its Broadcom GPU hardware for decoding h264 video.
-The plugin accesses the GPU using the bcm2835_codec kernel module which is maintained by Raspberry Pi in the drivers/staging/VC04_services part of the [Raspberry Pi kernel tree](https://github.com/raspberrypi/linux), but is not yet included in the mainline Linux kernel.
+-   For best performance, the Raspberry Pi needs the GStreamer Video4linux2 plugin to use its Broadcom GPU hardware for decoding h264 video.
+This needs the bcm2835_codec kernel module which is maintained by Raspberry Pi in the drivers/staging/VC04_services part of the [Raspberry Pi kernel tree](https://github.com/raspberrypi/linux), but is not yet included in the mainline Linux kernel.
 Distributions for R Pi that supply it include Raspberry Pi OS, Ubuntu, and Manjaro.
 Some others may not.